-- 1) Agile mindset/Skill set: Employees have been encouraged to work with flexibility, dare to be creative and innovative, and stay ahead of changes.
-To this end, we arranged learning courses on the agile way of work presented by experts from the Agile Center of Excellence. - 2) Common Way of Work: Focus has been on practical teamwork which is aligned with new work. - 3) Agile Way of Work: Our employees have been urged to embrace an agile way of work in order to maximize flexibility and speed of cross-departmental work.
+- 1) Agile mindset/Skill set: Employees have been encouraged to work with flexibility, dare to be creative and innovative, and stay ahead of changes. - 2) Common Way of Work: Focus has been on practical teamwork which is aligned with new work. - 3) Agile Way of Work: Our employees have been urged to embrace an agile way of work in order to maximize flexibility and speed of cross-departmental work.
 We also organized the Staff Award activities to recognize outperforming employees and boost morale among colleagues.